 I’ve been writing about faith a lot lately, but today I want to share with you a few powerful forgiveness scriptures that you can use to build your faith and knowledge about forgiveness.

-Forgiveness is vital and imperative to our Christian walk, it’s not something we can just walk over, there must be attention given to it.
+Forgiveness is vital and imperative to our Christian walk, it’s not something we can just look over, there must be attention given to it.

 If you ask me, I’d say that forgiveness is a matter of life and death because unforgiveness is as the grave and God detests it.